mmistakes/minimal-mistakes/_drafts/2022-06-12-zio-streams.md

 We're just running these three samples serially, but if we wanted to speed up processing, we could do a `ZIO.foreachPar` to process files in parallel.
-Below is the content of the files we generated, and note that it's additionally formatted from the rules being applied to this post :-) :
+Below is the content of the files we generated, and note that it's additionally formatted from the rules being applied to this post:

 > hello-world.md